 - When I select a picture, the play controls become dim and don't work.

 This is normal because you don't "play" pictures.
 The play controls are only active when an animation is selected in the main screen.

 - After enlarging an area within a picture, when I try to make it revert to the full picture it doesn't revert.

 This is likely computer related rather than a software issue.
 If this occurs, open the Picture panel and re-select the picture.

-- When I import a folder of my own pictures, all I see is a blank white thumbnail in the Album panel.
+- When I import a folder of my own pictures, all I see is a blank row in the Picture panel.

 The folder does not contain any JPG, BMP, or PNG files.
-Open the folder you tried to import and make sure it contains pictures files that are one of the three file types that can be viewed in BiteFX.
+Open the folder you tried to import using the file explorer and make sure it contains pictures files that are one of the three file types that can be viewed in BiteFX.

 - When I select a picture, I can't get the Information pane to appear.